itspire/exceptions-adapters/README.md

-# adapters-exceptions
+# Itspire - Exceptions Adapters

-Itspire Exception Adapter Classes
+This library follows the PSR-12 convention.